-The blessing is an ancient custom for the priest or bishop to proclaim over the congregation that the comfort, protection, and presence of God are upon, and remain with, His people.
-Many hold their hands out as a sign of receiving this blessing from God.
+Proclaimed by a priest or bishop, the blessing is an ancient custom in which we are assured that the comfort, protection, and presence of God are upon, and remain with, His people.
+Many hold their hands out, palms upwards, as a sign of receiving this blessing from God.
 Others prefer to make the sign of the cross in receiving God's blessing.